RaphaelHardFork/solar-punk/README.md

 # Solar Punk

 TODO:
-- Document code, explain function and library
+- [x] Document code, explain function and library
+- [ ] Review naming for `assets` and add index for it
-- Write scripts for deployment on testnet
+- [ ] Write scripts for deployment on testnet
-- ForkTest with a marketplace (transfer and listing)
+- [ ] ForkTest with a marketplace (transfer and listing)
-- Explain technical choice in README
+- [ ] Explain technical choice in README
-- Verify contract on IPFS
+- [ ] Verify contract on IPFS
-- Explain and test how SVG lib can be re used
+- [ ] Explain and test how SVG lib can be re used
-- Change design and deploy on mainnet
+- [ ] Change design and deploy on mainnet

 ## Unit